So, you’ve got an idea for an app!

 Ever hear of Google Wave?
 It was going to be the new Gmail.
 Backed by one of the biggest corporations in online technology, it was a collaborative app that would help people communicate in any way they wanted, incorporating dozens of different extensions depending on user preference.
 What they produced, however, was a feature dense app that took complicated to a new level—both in the back and front ends.
 Where they’d promised simplicity, they had created a monstrosity.

-What is clear here is that Wave—since named Apache Wave, perhaps to avoid the shame—didn’t come up with a marketable value proposition: they were unable to outline exactly what communication issues the Wave was going to solve, leaving them equally unable to market these aims to their consumers (apart from some unfounded media hype), and ultimately preventing them from supporting future development aims.
+What is clear here is that Wave—since named Apache Wave—didn’t come up with a marketable value proposition: they were unable to outline exactly what communication issues the Wave was going to solve, leaving them equally unable to market these aims to their consumers (apart from some unfounded media hype), and ultimately preventing them from supporting future development aims.

 That’s where many independent “appreneurs” go wrong: they don’t have an accurate grasp of the complexities of the market they’re about to enter, and end up losing millions of dollars trying to cover for avoidable mistakes.